pnjorge/RETRORADIO_WIFI-PILOT/README.md

 # RETRORADIO WIFI-PILOT

-Upgrading a 1970s radio receiver to include internet web radio and hourly clock functions.
+Clean upgrade of a 1970s radio receiver to include internet web radio, ambilight and hourly clock functions.